toa-io/toa/extensions/configuration/readme.md

 - [Discussion](./docs/discussion.md)
 - [Configuration consistency](./docs/consistency.md)

-[^1]: That is can’t be changed without a deployment.
-This is because new values considered to be a subject of testing. [#146](https://github.com/toa-io/toa/issues/146)
+[^1]: Cannot be changed without a deployment.
+New values are considered to be a subject of testing. [#146](https://github.com/toa-io/toa/issues/146)